 Reducing direct exposure to ultraviolet light is one of the easiest ways to reduce the risk of developing skin cancer later in life.
 While skin cancer is currently the most common form of cancer in the U.S., it is also highly treatable if detected early.

-Take time to understand some common misconceptions about sun exposure as well as learn additional methods to protect your skin while outdoors.
+Take time to understand some common misconceptions about sun exposure as well as to learn additional methods to protect your skin while outdoors.